pulasthieka/fyp-system/README.md

 #### Setup Database

-1. Create a new database and enable oplog on the database
+1. Create a new database
+2. Setup replica set for the new database
+   - Start mongodb `mongodb --dbpath "path-to-database"`
+   - Open a new terminal and start a mongo shell `monogo`
+   - Type `rs.initiate()`

 #### Setup Web-app